Skip to main content Scroll Top

 13km ⬆422m ⬇710m

-This morning starts with an exciting climb over some really interesting terrain, passing the Gate of the East Wind we will reach the summit of Mount Rosea at 1009 m above sea level.
+After packing down our tents, the morning starts with an exciting climb over some really interesting terrain, passing the Gate of the East Wind we will reach the summit of Mount Rosea at 1009 m above sea level.
 After a long descent into the valley, we leave the Serra Range by crossing Grampians Tourist Road and begin our ascent towards Mount William.
 Luckily, most of that is saved for tomorrow as it’s only another 1.2km to Barri Yalug, our first ‘backcountry hiker camp’ – more remote hiker camps with limited shelter.

 The next three nights of our expedition are in backcountry camps and will be a little more exposed to the elements – a necessary cost to pay to experience some of the most remote and wild parts of the Gariwerd landscape.